mimiyin/choreographic-interventions-s18/README.md

    * Hello Kinectron
    * 2D v.
 3D
    * Skeleton
+   * Bodies
    * DepthImage

-##### Week 5 Assignment
+### Assignment
-Make a mirror with the Kinectron that distorts or re-architects the body, inducing you to move in new and unexpected ways.
+Create a mirror that distorts or re-architects the body to move in new and unexpected ways.

 ## Week 6: Space: Visual